jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 - The root file is named as the page.
 In this example it is 'my_page.tex'
 - All linked pages are represented by one file 'name_of_the_linked_page.tex'

+## Exporting multiple pages to latex - Links between pages

+You can establish two kind of links between pages that affect the latex export:
+- In-line links: It is replaced by the p reference in the final document.
+- Isolated link in a bullet item: This inserts the destination

 ## Creating a PDF file based on the exported latex
 The exported latex document do not contain any configuration.
 You need to create it separately.
 This is a very simple example (there is another, more complex, below):

+1. Download the zip archive from the page:
+2. Unzip:
+3. Prepare your root document:
+4. Launch the PDF generation:
+5. Launch it again, so the cross-references, table of contents, lists of figures, etc. are correctly filled:

+## Structure your pages to obtain a nicely structured document
+This is the traditional page order for books (see https://en.wikibooks.org/wiki/LaTeX/Document_Structure) suggested by common practice:
+- Frontmatter
+  - Half-title
+  - Empty
+  - Title page
+  - Information (copyright notice, ISBN, etc.)
+  - Dedication if any, else empty
+  - Table of contents
+  - List of figures (can be in the backmatter too)
+  - Preface chapter
+- Mainmatter
+  - Main topic
+- Appendix
+  - Some subordinate chapters
+- Backmatter
+  - Bibliography
+  - Glossary / Index

+The plugin helps you to structure your pages in the same way.

 ## Troubleshooting
 If the downloaded ZIP file is not valid, or it contains a *.zip.cpgz file, then you may have some text warnings in it.To find out, open it with a text editor.